RubenGres/blog/src/posts/cost_of_ai.md

 Realistically, this datacenter is probably in the United States, and if Meta made the effort to chose a state were the electricity is low carbon, **11k tons of CO₂ should be pretty close to reality**.

-Dr. Sasha Luccioni — who you should follow — posted a [Linkedin post](https://www.linkedin.com/posts/sashaluccioniphd_congrats-to-meta-on-tracking-and-releasing-activity-7221603881791688705-1Fcj) a few days after the model release that included a table for training CO₂ emissions doing what I just did and found a total of **11,390 tons of CO₂eq emissions**, so my calculations isn't far off!
+Dr. Sasha Luccioni — who you should follow — posted a [Linkedin post](https://www.linkedin.com/posts/sashaluccioniphd_congrats-to-meta-on-tracking-and-releasing-activity-7221603881791688705-1Fcj) a few days after the model release that included a table for training CO₂ emissions.
+She arrived at a total of **11,390 tons of CO₂eq emissions**, so my calculations isn't far off!

 Going back to the figure for US cars in the beggining of this article, we can finally calculte how many cars it takes to train an LLM nowadays, using Sasha's estimation because I trust her more than me: